Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Shibboleth (plugin for Omeka Classic)
 =====================================

-[Shibboleth] is a plugin for [Omeka Classic] that allows to use Shibboleth to authenticate users.
+[Shibboleth] is a plugin for [Omeka Classic] that allows to use [Shibboleth single sign-on services] to authenticate users.

 Installation